adobe/web-platform-zoo/README.md

  * npx playwright test -g todomvc --project firefox
  * npx playwright test -g todomvc --project firefox --timeout 25000 --debug

+## Experiments

+A few additional [experiments](./experiments) are also found in this repository, and they're just that.
+Use at your own risk, like anything else in this repository for that matter.

 ## TODO

 * Finish implementing the todomvc tests